MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - **Application display name**.
 Give your application a descriptive name.
 Maximum length is 93 characters.
 - **Environment**.
 Choose whether this application should call your production or integration (sandbox) endpoint.
 - **Authentication method**.
-Choose whether you would like to authenticate via certificate or a password.
+Choose whether you would like to authenticate via certificate or a secret (password).
 For the certificate method, use the **Choose file** button to upload the public key.
 You will need the matching private key when acquiring tokens.
-If you choose the **Password** method, a password will be generated for you after application creation.
+If you choose the **Secret** method, a password will be generated for you after application creation.

 When all fields are filled in, select **Create application**.
-The confirmation screen summarizes the name of your app, the ID of your app, and the certificate thumbprint or password, depending on your authentication method.
+The confirmation screen summarizes the name of your app, the ID of your app, and the certificate thumbprint or secret, depending on your authentication method.

 > [!NOTE]
-> If you chose the password method, please save this password for future reference, as it will only display once.
+> If you chose the Secret method, please save the information for future reference, as it will only display once.

 To create an additional app, select **Create another application**.
 You can create as many apps as necessary to run API calls in each of your environments.